JustAnyones/Pidroid/README.md

 pip install -r requirements.txt
 ```

-After installing all required packages, we need to configure the bot.
-Please check [here](#configuration) on how to do so.
+After installing all the required packages, we need to configure the bot itself.
+Please check out the [configuration manual](#configuration) on how to do so.
 The bot uses a Postgres database.
-It accepts the login credentials as a [DSN](#database).
+It accepts the login credentials as a [DSN](#database) string.
 Please check [configuration manual](#configuration) on where to input it.

-After setting up the database, we will need to do the database table creation and migrations using alembic:
+After setting up the database, you will need to do the database table creation and migrations using alembic:

 ```shell
 alembic upgrade head
 ```

-Lastly, all we have to do is run the bot.
+Lastly, all you have to do is run the bot.
 You can do so by running this command:

 ```shell
 python pidroid/main.py -e config.env